PXAccumulator: To Modify the Processing Form to Use the Field Updated by PXAccumulator

 6. Review the records in the RSSVEmployeeWorkOrderQty table by using Microsoft SQL Server Management Studio.
 The table contains three records (one for each employee to which repair work orders have been assigned during this testing).
 The value in the NbrOfAssignedOrders column is 1 for each row.

-7. On the Repair Work Orders (RS301000) form, select one of the processed work orders.
+7. On the Repair Work Orders (RS301000) form, open one of the processed work orders.
 Click Complete on the form toolbar.

 8. In SQL Server Management Studio, review the records in the RSSVEmployeeWorkOrderQty table.
-Now for one of the rows, the value of NbrOfAssignedOrders is 0.
+Now for the row representing the completed order, the value of NbrOfAssignedOrders is 0.

-Step 5: Removing the Unnecessary Columns from the Form (Self-Guided Exercise)
+Step 5: Removing Unnecessary Columns from the Form (Self-Guided Exercise)

 You should now remove the Assignee and Default Assignee columns from the table on the Assign Work Orders (RS501000) form on your own.